machadogadiel/ebanx-assignment/README.md

 ## How to get started

-You will to have PHP and composer installed.
+You will need to have PHP (latest) and composer installed.

 - Clone the project
 - Install the dependencies: `composer install`;